shophumm/humm-nz-magento2/README.md

-    2. System Configrations easily are setup in the admin console then they work well in front end of store
+    2. System Configurations easily are setup in the admin console then they work well in front end of store